 EDD provides a very simple solution for selling digital goods such as music files, software solutions and games, while integrating a variety of different payment gateways, including CM MicroPayment.
 There is no need to set up any shipping preferences and you can generate coupon codes and statistic reports whenever you like.
 The EDD website also offers a variety of themes, plugins and Add-ons that complement and enhance the EDD shopping cart platform.

 A small marketplace focused solely on WordPress plugins, built by the inspirationally young Easy Digital Downloads developer, Pippin Williamson.
 The site also offers a wide range of tutorials for different WordPress plugins.

-A WordPress plugins marketplace that offers a variety of free and premium blogging tools that will help improve your site’s content and accessibility, as well as add new features such as a downloads management tool, a forum plugin and much more.
-Nearly all CM plugins come with a built in reporting system that helps track and measure site’s performance on different levels of user interaction.
+A WordPress plugins marketplace that offers a variety of free and premium blogging tools that will help improve your site’s content and accessibility, as well as add new features such as a Tooltip Glossary, downloads management tool, a forum plugin and much more.
+CreativeMinds also offers a suite package with all its plugins included at a reduced cost, aside from that it offers different bundles at affordable pricing.

 Featured WordPress Plugins